-Throughout the month of July, students focus on the development and research of the stories, which go from rescuing the afro-descendant roots to violence in their communities, or even music.
-The filming will take place during the months of August and September and the screening will be scheduled in the Documentary Tour, between March and June, 2018.
+Throughout the month of July, students focus on the development and research of the stories, which range from rescuing the afro-descendant roots to violence in their communities, or even music.
+The filming will take place during the months of August and September and the screening will be scheduled in the Documentary Festival, between March and June, 2018.

-For filming the documentaries, the youngsters receive guidance and feedback from more than twenty filmmakers and experts through modular workshops.
+For filming their documentaries, these young filmmakers receive guidance and feedback from more than twenty professional filmmakers and experts through modular workshops.
 The theoretical-practical training in each of these modules includes the different learning stages: script, direction, production, direct sound, sound design, photography, montage, edition and post-production.
-The workshops allow students to learn how to use the audiovisual tools and develop their creative and communication capabilities, as they familiarize themselves with the film language.
+The workshops allow students to learn how to use the audiovisual tools and develop their creative and communication capabilities, as they familiarize themselves with film language.

 The fourth generation of Ambulante Beyond, the documentary training and production project of Ambulante, presented in Mexico City the six documentaries made throughout one year of training—four of them in their final cut and two works in progress.
 The grant trained students between 19 and 30 years old from Oaxaca and Guerrero.
 Ten women and ten men (Zapotec, Chatinos, Mixes, Amuzgos and mestizos) took the modular workshops and received mentoring from more than twenty filmmakers and artists, including Alfonso Díaz, Aurora Ojeda, Berenisse Vásquez, Carlos F. Rossini, Emiliano Altuna, Ernesto Pardo, Felipe Gómez, Gabriel Hernández, Laura Imperiale, Lucrecia Gutiérrez Maupomé, Luna Marán, Martha Uc, Pedro G, García, Pablo Fernández Murguía and Mariana Ochoa.